TrojaForks/neocube/README.md

 # neocube

-This is the "neocube" script sw_cube.py based on the python port cubebit.py.
+This is the "neocube" script sw_cube.py based on the python port "cubebit.py".

-The python script works on Raspberry Pi 2/3/B/+ with the cube.py python port for slices based 4tronix neopixel cubes.
+The python script works on Raspberry Pi 2/3/B/+ with the "cubebit.py" python port for slices based on 4tronix neopixel cubes.

+"swc.py" is our own class to symplify squares and cubes.